Kondeo/nudge-webapp/README.md

 .
 User ratings and profile ranking works. users can rank eachother as long as they have attended the same party

+Release:
+.
+Notifications work
+.
+Can add friends
+.
+Can see what friends are attending
+.
+Can categorize events
+.
+Can view events based on their category
+.
+Can search events based on their category

 -----------

 Ideas: